rh3nium/Legal-Document-Simplifier-AI/README.md

 # Legal Document Simplifier AI Tool 🪄🧾

 **A Python script that uses a T5 transformer model to simplify complex legal documents, and store the original and simplified texts in a MongoDB database.
-This tool is designed to make legal jargon more accessible and provide a clear, concise summary of key document details.**
+This tool is designed to make legal jargon more accessible and provide a clear, concise summary of key document details.**<br>
 **It has also been deployed on HuggingFace.**

 ### Landing page 🧾